pf-hubs/chutvrc-spoke/README.md

 [![License: MPL 2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0)

+> **Recommended: use [chutvrc-hubs-compose](https://github.com/pf-hubs/chutvrc-hubs-compose) to run chutvrc.**
+>
+> `chutvrc-hubs-compose` orchestrates this Spoke editor together with Reticulum, Dialog, and the Hubs client through Docker Compose.
+It clones each service (including this repo) onto your machine, builds the images, generates local SSL certificates, and starts everything with one double-click on macOS / Windows.
+Setting these services up individually — as described later in this README — is significantly more involved.

 The editor-side code for [chutvrc](https://github.com/pf-hubs/chutvrc-spoke), forked from [Spoke](https://github.com/mozilla/Spoke), to easily create custom 3D environments.

 ## chutvrc features